How To Develop Self Discipline?

-This article is going to discuss some of the strategies myself, and others have used to build that self-discipline buffer.
+This article is going to discuss some of the strategies myself, and others have used to build that self discipline buffer.
 It may seem hopeless now, but by the end, you’ll feel like moving mountains.
-Or, at least a pebble.
+Or, at least a pebble, so get started!

 1. Disregard your Strengths

-Self-discipline is centered on recognizing the things you’re terrible at, and working to improve on that.
+Self discipline is centered on recognizing the things you’re terrible at, and working to improve on that.
 For example, being able to eat three slices of cake in the breakroom is a strength (stealth mode activate).
-Learning to say no to at least one of those slices is your weakness, and that is where self-discipline lies.
+Learning to say no to at least one of those slices is your weakness, and that is where discipline lies.